 Accidents in Icy Weather Conditions

 What does extreme weather mean to you?
-Since Texas is such a big place with varied climates and topography, the answer to that question can vary.
-Most of us will think of thunderstorms, tornadoes, hail storms, high winds, and even hurricanes.
-Not very many people, with the exception of those in the panhandle, will say several days of ice and snow.
-Even so, ice presents an unusual and dangerous situation that can lead to injuries, damages, and even fatalities.
+The answer to that question can vary since Texas is such a prominent place with varied climates and topography.
+Most of us will think of thunderstorms, tornadoes, hail storms, high winds, and hurricanes.
+Few people, except those in the panhandle, will see several days of ice and snow.
+Even so, accidents in icy weather conditions can lead to injuries, damages, and even fatalities.

 What Constitutes Negligent Driving in Texas

-When snow and/or ice cover the roads, be cautious driving up hills.
+When snow and ice cover the roads, be cautious driving up hills.
 If you can avoid them, it’s best since if you lose traction on a hill, you could slide back down uncontrolled.
 The Same goes for dips and low-lying areas.
 Snow and ice will accumulate there and make for some unexpected problems.
-Also, bridges can be dangerous, since they can freeze over much easier.
-As mentioned before, don’t go out unless it’s a necessity.
+Also, bridges can be dangerous since they can quickly freeze over.
+As mentioned before, please don’t go out unless necessary.
 If you do need to travel, keep it slow.
 Truckers are no exception to this, either.
-While they may still need to drive for work, they need to be safe as well.
-Sadly, no matter how diligent you are when safely traveling on ice, not everyone may drive as safely as you.
+While they may still need to drive for work, they must also be safe.
+Sadly, no matter how diligent you are when traveling on ice, not everyone may drive as safely as you.

 Abilene 18-Wheeler Accident Attorney

-Galbreath Law Firm has the experience you can depend on if you’ve been injured in an 18-Wheeler accident.
-Contact us for a primary consultation that we provide at no cost to you.
-Call us and tell us about your situation and we will discuss your options with you about your potential case.
+Galbreath Law Firm has the experience you can depend on if you’ve been injured in an 18-wheeler accident.
+Contact us for a primary consultation that we provide at no cost.
+Call us and tell us about your situation, and we will discuss your options with you about your potential case.